Rust-GPU/spirt/README.md

 Please read our [Contributor Guide](CONTRIBUTING.md) for more information on how to get started.
 Please also read our [Contributor Terms](CONTRIBUTING.md#contributor-terms) before you make any contributions.

-Any contribution intentionally submitted for inclusion in an Embark Studios project, shall comply with the Rust standard licensing model (MIT OR Apache 2.0) and therefore be dual licensed as described below, without any additional terms or conditions:
+Any contribution intentionally submitted for inclusion shall comply with the Rust standard licensing model (MIT OR Apache 2.0) and therefore be dual licensed as described below, without any additional terms or conditions:

 ### License